zhutaorun/ScriptableRenderPipeline/Pages/ShaderGraph/Master-Preview.md

 The **Master Preview** displays a representation of the shader on the active **Render Pipeline**.
 It updates in real-time and automatically updates to display any changes you make in the **Graph**.
 The title bar of the **Master Preview** displays the name of the current shader.

-The **Master Preview** can be moved to anywhere in the [Shader Graph](https://github.com/Unity-Technologies/ShaderGraph/wiki/Shader-Graph) window and will automatically move with the nearest corner of that window.
+The **Master Preview** can be moved to anywhere in the [Shader Graph Window](https://github.com/Unity-Technologies/ShaderGraph/wiki/Shader-Graph-Window) and will automatically move with the nearest corner of that window.

 ### Preview Mesh